orbeon/orbeon-forms-doc/contributors/test-plan.md

     - links and focuses to controls, including XBL controls, but not invalid output controls
 - FR: review page if no errors
 - FR: review page shows review dialog if warning or info
-- FR: come back to review page
+- FR: come back to edit page

 ### Process buttons \[2016.1 Erik TODO\]